-Alternatives to Project power would impact the local and regional economy, since alternative sources may be significantly more costly as indicated in Section 1.2.2 above.
-The additional direct cost to the Districts' electricity customers have not been estimated at this time pending further assessment of the least cost alternative.
-However, industries that are sensitive to electricity costs (i.e., food processing industry) would be disproportionately impacted by any increase in cost..
-Employment in these industries is generally lower wage; therefore, low income families would also likely be disproportionately impacted.
-In addition, given that the renewable Don Pedro generation emits no greenhouse gases, the increase in greenhouse gas emissions would also be substantial.
+Alternatives to Project power would impact the local and regional economy, since alternative sources may be significantly more costly as indicated in Section 1.2.3 above.
+The additional direct cost to the Districts' electricity customers have not been estimated at this time.
+However, there are a large number of industrial, food processing, and manufacturing concerns in the Districts' service territories whose economics of operation are highly sensitive to electricity costs, especially the food processing and cold-storage businesses.
+These industries compete in the world market for agricultural products, a market where relatively small changes in cost can have a major effect on whether a business succeeds or fails.
+Employment in these industries generally requires lower skill, and therefore are lower wage.
+Therefore, low income families are likely to be disproportionately impacted as a result.
+If the hydropower generation at Don Pedro were to be replaced by gas-fired generation, a substantial quantity of greenhouse gas emissions would result.

-However, it is important to note that the primary purpose of the Don Pedro Project is to provide water storage for irrigation of over 200,000 ac of high-value farmland served by the Districts; water for municipal and industrial purposes; flood control; fisheries protection and enhancement; and support for CCSF's water supply for the Bay Area.
-All of these Project functions would continue even if the hydropower generation was ceased.
+However, it is important to note that the primary purpose of the Don Pedro Project is to provide water storage for irrigation of over 200,000 acres of high-value farmland served by the Districts; water for municipal and industrial purposes; flood control; and support for CCSF's water supply for the Bay Area.
+All of these Don Pedro Project functions will continue even if the hydropower generation ceased.
+While a low-cost source of electricity supply would be lost, overall Don Pedro Project operations will largely remain unchanged if hydropower generation is discontinued.

-1.2.5.2 Effects on the Applicant's Operating and Load Characteristics
+1.2.5.2 Effects on the Applicants' Operating and Load Characteristics

 The Districts' operating and load characteristics would be minimally affected by increasing purchases of replacement power or installing a combined cycle unit.
-Some flexibility would be lost because a combined cycle unit does not possess the same rapid-response characteristics (upramping and downramping capabilities) as hydropower.
-However, the Districts do not use the Don Pedro units as load-following units because water flows are determined by water system and water customer demands.
+Conceivable, some flexibility could be lost because a combined cycle unit does not possess the same rapid-response characteristics (upramping and downramping capabilities) as hydropower.
+However, the Districts do not use the Don Pedro units as either load-following or block-loaded peaking units because water flows are determined by water system needs and constraints and, not hydropower uses.